tremor-rs/tremor-runtime/docs/tremor-script/index.md

 variety of micro-formats that can be used for predicate or test-based matching such as logstash dissect, json, influx, perl-compatible regular expressions.

+Tilde expressions can under certain conditions elementize ( extract ) micro-format data.
+The elementization or extraction is covered in the [Extractors](#extractors) section of this document and in the Extractor reference.

 #### Match and extract expressions

 It is also possible to elementize or ingest supported micro-formats into tremor-script for further processing.
-For example, we can use the `~=` operator to perform a predicate test, such as the base64 test in the previous example, which upon success, extracts ( in the base64 case, decoding ) a value for further processing.
+For example, we can use the `~=` and `~` operator to perform a predicate test, such as the base64 test in the previous example, which upon success, extracts ( in the base64 case, decoding ) a value for further processing.